Run#

 Ports#

 To be able to communicate with docker containers from outside the environment, you need to bind ports on the host to the ports on the container.
-To do this, use -p <port in the host>:<port in the container> when starting the container.
+In terms of docker this called ports publishing.

 The next cell starts the container with nc listening on port 999 port.
 At the same time container maps port 888 of the host to the port 999 of the container.